Cristinamulas/Cristinamulas/README.md

 I’m based in NYC and have a background in psychology, health sciences and non-profit organizations.
 I have been learning and working mostly with Python, R, SQL, NumPy, Pandas, Keras, TensorFlow, Scikit-learn, Plotly, Matplotlib, Seaborn, Ubuntu, Linux, SPSS, Data Mining, ML, Hadoop, Spark, Docker, GCP, AWS, among others.

-In my spare time I help organize data science events for [Data Umbrella](https://www.dataumbrella.org/), and when I’m not programming I like to spend time exercising, playing with my rabbit pet Popi, or travelling visiting my family in Spain.
+In my spare time I help organize data science events for [Data Umbrella](https://www.dataumbrella.org/), and when I’m not programming I like to spend time exercising, playing with my rabbit pet Popi :rabbit:, or travelling visiting my family in Spain :dancer:.